aaronbloomfield/pdr/README.md

 ------------------------------------------

-**Note that the links below will not work correctly if you are viewing this online at github.com -- you will need to download the repository first**
+**Note that the links below will not work correctly if you are viewing this online at github.com -- you will need to clone (download) the repository first**

 - [book](book/index.html): the beginnings of a textbook to be used for this course.
 It is written using LaTeX.